ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 Upon login into your DASH instance, you access the list of active events through the "Incident -> Event Viewer" menu.

-The list of events displayed is controlled by a filter.
+The list of events displayed is controlled by a _filter_.
 You may, for example, wish to see only events related to a specific application or you may wish to see all the events which occurred in the last 10 minutes.

-+ The imported filter "BlueCompute" displays all events for the _BlueCompute_ business service based on the event field setting "Service=BlueCompute".
++ The imported filter `BlueCompute` displays all events for the _BlueCompute_ business service based on the event field setting "Service=BlueCompute".

-The format of the list is controlled by the View.
+The format of the event viewer list is controlled by the assigned _view_.

-+ The view "Case_Integrations" displays all events in a grouping form, where the first level is “Service” and the second level “Location”.
++ The view `Case_Integrations` displays all events in a tree grouping form, where the first tree level is “Service” and the second tree level “Location”.

-These fields have been enriched for each technical event coming from the monitoring sources based on a configuration data source.
+As a result of step 3 and 4, these used fields have been enriched for each technical event based on the enrichment data source.

 By this you can immediately see all affected services including the _BlueCompute_ application and sub-grouped by location.
-In the following screenshot has two events with application components running on EU Bluemix region (bmx_eu-gb) and on Softlayer (SL).
+In the following screenshot There are two events with _BlueCompute_ application components running on EU Bluemix region (bmx_eu-gb) and on Softlayer (SL).

 ![BlueCompute event in NOI](NOI_events_for_bluecompute.png?raw=true)

-With this view, you can also see which critical events have been forwarded to ANS, Slack and ICD trouble ticketing sytem.
+With this view, you can also see which critical events have been forwarded to ANS, Slack and/or ICD trouble ticketing sytem.
 You can also see which Slack channel has been updated.
-Events may be forwarded automatically when they are first reported or manually by operators.
+Events can either be forwarded automatically when they are first reported or manually through operator intervention.
 For activities like forwarding events manually or automatically to a slack channel, see the [Integrate Netcool Operations Insight into your Bluemix service management tool chain](https://developer.ibm.com/cloudarchitecture/docs/service-management/netcool-operations-insight).

 ##Step 7: Forward critical events to alert notification system

-Forwarding critical events to the IBM Alert Notification System (ANS) is done _automatically_ with Netcool Impact policies.
+Forwarding critical events to the IBM Alert Notification System (ANS) is done **automatically** with Netcool Impact policies.
 Alerts will be send with ANS field `ApplicationsOrServices` set to value of NOI field `Service`.
+Users can manually send events to ANS by means of the event context menu.

 You need four Impact configuration file to achieve this: